06 Nov Foreign Investment In Vietnam – What You Need To Know

 - Vietnamese inspecting bodies that are registered under the Law on Commerce and licensed to inspect machinery and equipment

 - Foreign inspecting bodies that are registered under regulations of law of their home countries and licensed to inspect machinery and equipment.

 Oridinance No 06/2013/UBTVQH13 on foreign exchange controls was passed on March 18, 2013.
 The new Ordinance takes effect from Jan.
 1,2014.
-Pursuant to the new Ordinance, and consistent with the Law on Investment, foreign investment into Vietnam is divided into direct investment and indirect investment.
+Pursuant to the new Ordinance, and consistent with the Law on Investment, foreign investment in Vietnam is divided into direct investment and indirect investment.
 Foreign direct investment (FDI) refers to foreign investor investing capital and participating in the management of investment activities in Vietnam.
-A FDI must open a foreign direct investment capital account for: capital contributions.
+A FDI must open a foreign direct investment capital account for capital contributions.

-- receiving capital contributions from investors;
+- Receiving capital contributions from investors;

-- remitting profits, and other lawful income, to foreign investors;
+- Remitting profits, and other lawful income, to foreign investors;

-- receiving, and then remitting, money in payment of the value of an assignment of investment capital and of an investment project.
+- Receiving, and then remitting, money in payment of the value of an assignment of investment capital and of an investment project.